 The four municipalities of New Westminster, Burnaby, Coquitlam and Port Coquitlam are aligned in many ways — not just by geography, but also through their bustling craft breweries.

-Prepare to be awed by the vast geography of rugged mountains, pristine lakes and rolling prairies found alongside the craft breweries of Fort St John, Dawson Creek, Quesnel, and Williams Lake.
+Prepare to be awed by the vast geography of rugged mountains, pristine lakes, and rolling prairies alongside the craft breweries of Prince Rupert, Kitimat, Terrace, Smithers, Prince George, Dawson Creek, and Fort St. John.

 Vancouver Island is a big place, home to diverse landscapes and an assortment of excellent craft breweries in the communities of the Comox Valley, Campbell River and Port McNeil.